fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

  .. code::

   HTTP/1.1 200 OK
   Content-Type: application/statuslist+jwt

   eyJhbGciOiJFUzI1NiIsImtpZCI6IjEyIiwidHlwIjoic3RhdHVzbGlzdCtqd3QifQ.eyJleHAiOjIyOTE3MjAxNzAsImlhdCI6MTY4NjkyMDE3MCwiaXNzIjoiaHR0cHM6Ly9leGFtcGxlLmNvbSIsInN0YXR1c19saXN0Ijp7ImJpdHMiOjEsImxzdCI6ImVOcmJ1UmdBQWhjQlhRIn0sInN1YiI6Imh0dHBzOi8vZXhhbXBsZS5jb20vc3RhdHVzbGlzdHMvMSIsInR0bCI6NDMyMDB9.SSdg3AnTHsyRtCHziLy-QnXg-YRldMEXkdEgDXgE_ZvIvjM0eULQlzEbLBLfCeGhlqKJSReC-m85K79CTjJDzg

  Upon receiving a Digital Credential, a Relying Party MUST first perform the validation of the Digital Credential itself (e.g., checking for expected attributes, valid signature and expiration time).
 If this validation is not successful, the Digital Credential MUST be rejected.
 If the validation was successful, the Relying Party MUST perform the following validation steps to evaluate the status of the Digital Credential:

-   - Check for the existence of a ``status`` claim, check for the existence of a ``status_list`` claim within the ``status`` claim and validate that the content of ``status_list`` adheres to the rules defined in Section :ref:`sec_sl_cred_iss_handling`.
+  - Check for the existence of a ``status`` claim, check for the existence of a ``status_list`` claim within the ``status`` claim and validate that the content of ``status_list`` adheres to the rules defined in Section :ref:`credential-revocation:Handling Credential Status with Status List Token`.
   - Resolve the Status List Token from the provided URI.
   - Validate the Status List Token:

     - Validate the Status List Token's signature by following the rules defined in section 7.2 of [:rfc:`7519`].
-This step requires the resolution of a public key as described in :ref:`sec_trust_model`.
+This step requires the resolution of a public key as described in :ref:`trust:The Infrastructure of Trust`.

-     - Check for the existence of the required claims as defined in Section :ref:`sec_status_list_token`.
+    - Check for the existence of the required claims as defined in Section :ref:`credential-revocation:Status List Token`.

-   - All existing claims in the Status List Token MUST be checked according to :ref:`sec_status_list_token`.
+  - All existing claims in the Status List Token MUST be checked according to :ref:`credential-revocation:Status List Token`.

     - The subject claim of the Status List Token MUST be equal to the `uri` claim in the `status_list` object of the Digital Credental.
     - If the Relying Party has custom policies regarding the freshness of the Status List Token, it SHOULD check the `iat` claim.
     - If the expiration time is defined, it MUST be checked if the Status List Token is expired.
     - If the Relying Party is using a system for caching the Status List Token, it SHOULD check the `ttl` claim of the Status List Token and retrieve a fresh copy if (time status was resolved + `ttl` < current time).

   - Decompress the Status List with a decompressor that is compatible with DEFLATE [:rfc:`1951`] and ZLIB [:rfc:`1950`].
-   - Retrieve the status value of the index specified in the Digital Credential as described in :ref:`sec_status_list_creation`.
+  - Retrieve the status value of the index specified in the Digital Credential as described in :ref:`credential-revocation:Status Lists Creation`.
 Fail if the provided index is out of bounds of the Status List.
-   - Check the status value as described in :ref:`sec_status_list_creation`.
+  - Check the status value as described in :ref:`credential-revocation:Status Lists Creation`.

  If any of these checks fails, no statement about the status of the Digital Credential can be made and the Digital Credential SHOULD be rejected.